-- Explore through role a range of human ideas and experiences from many perspectives - Develop the expressive skills of voice, movement and improvisation in order to communicate meaning to an audience - Develop group working skills of co-operation, negotiation, planning and evaluating - Develop appropriate dramatic and stagecraft
+- Explore through role a range of human ideas and experiences from many perspectives - Develop the expressive skills of voice, movement and improvisation in order to communicate meaning to an audience - Develop group working skills of creative collaboration, negotiation, planning and evaluating - Develop appropriate dramatic and stagecraft skills to explore and extend the drama - Select and use appropriate elements of the art form in order to work towards meaning

-- skills to explore and extend the drama - Select and use appropriate elements of the art form in order to work towards meaning - Use other expressive forms (eg, devised movement, mime, lighting, music, set design) to enhance the emotional tone and meaning of the drama - Reflect constructively on drama experiences to enhance future development.
+- Use a range of other expressive forms (eg, devised movement, mime, lighting, music, set design) to enhance the emotional tone and meaning of the drama - Reflect constructively on drama experiences and their own learning to enhance future development.

-The Year 9 and 10 Drama courses build on the Year 8 foundation, but are open to all students including those with no previous experience.
+The Year 9 and 10 Drama courses build on the Year 8 Drama course, but are open to all students including those with no previous experience.
 Students may choose to study Drama in either or both Years 9 and 10.
 Drama at Friends' is an ensemble driven subject.
 Students will be required to work collaboratively and cooperatively, in small and large groups, throughout the courses.